alonswartz/notesium/README.md

     - Optionally prefix each line with the note title for context.
 - **Stats**
     - View counts of notes, labels, orphans, links, lines, words, etc.
-- **Graph**
+- **Web (forcegraph)**
-    - Generate raw data or encoded URL for browsing the graph.
+    - Visual overview of notes structure with a force graph view.
-    - Customize node link format for opening notes.
+    - Cluster nodes based on links, inferred from titles or creation date.
     - Adjust node size dynamically based on bi-directional link count.
     - Emphasize nodes and their links using search filter or node click.
-    - Cluster nodes based on links, inferred from titles or creation date.
+    - Preview notes in a side panel.
+Open for editing via `notesium://` link.
     - Tweak forces such as repel force, collide radius, and strength.
     - Drag, pan, or zoom the graph for a better view or focus.
     - Customize label visibility or automatically scale per zoom level.